CALL FOR ABSTRACTS

 A Poster Presentation constitutes a visual display of research projects.
 The poster must not extend beyond the boundaries of your display board – one display board will be allocated per poster.
 The poster display will be an integral part of the program with dedicated times for delegates to interact with poster authors and ask questions.
 Full details of the format and display of Posters will be detailed within acceptance notifications sent to nominated presenting authors.

 We welcome short presentations discussing new ideas for innovative and inclusive mental health research that is still in development.
-For example, presentations might include discussions of study protocols that are still under development or research ideas that are yet to be funded.
+For example, presentations might include discussions of study protocols that are still underdevelopment or research ideas that are yet to be funded.
 Presenters can use this format to ask the audience for feedback to develop the idea further.
-Presenters will be notified of the length of presentation time in the acceptance letters, likely 10–15 minutes including Q&A and feedback from a senior researcher.
+Presenters will be notified of the length of presentation time in the acceptance letters, likely 10 – 15 minutes including Q and A and feedback from a senior researcher.

 Themes